China cooking oil scandal exposes food safety problem – DW – 07/15/2024

 More enforcement needed

 "That means the function of regulating food safety has been undermined," Huang told DW.
-He added that the Chinese government should have given its FDA more power that was supposed to surpass the central ministry level.
+He added that the Chinese government should have given its FDA more power to surpass the central ministry level.

-Apart from robust regulations and government oversight, he said it is critical to have "a fairly vigilant consumer base that can actively punish noncompliance among food safety suppliers."
+Apart from robust regulations and government oversight, he said it was critical to have "a fairly vigilant consumer base that can actively punish noncompliance among food safety suppliers."

-In addition, the modernization of farms is much needed as the sheer number of food producers and distributors is "overwhelming" even in modern-day China, Yasuda said.
+In addition, he said, the modernization of farms was much needed as the sheer number of food producers and distributors is "overwhelming" even in modern-day China.

 "When you're dealing with anywhere between 150 to 200 million farms.
 It's very challenging to monitor from the ground level up," Yasuda said.